Moulsham Junior School Sports Premium Funding

 At Moulsham Junior School we will continue to make sure our PE improvements are sustained and improved upon by money continuing to be invested in clubs at school.
 We will continue to build upon the number of children attending sporting events by having an individual responsible for coordinating all sporting events ,and all transport to the venues is provided by the school.
 At MJS our permanent sport's coach, Miss Elder, continues to take clubs, assist in PE lessons and organise many district sporting events.

 Governors are closely monitoring the impact of the sports premium money on the children’s physical education.
-Information on the impact of these activities in 2016-17 will be published here.
+Information on the impact of these activities in 2016-17 is published below.